acraugh/pds4-context-products/README.md

 Here's a handy link directly to the right "New issue" button: [New issue](https://github.com/NASA-PDS/pds4-context-products/issues/new/choose).
 2. Select "New Context Product Request" for a new product or "Update Context Product Request" for a modification, and fill in the form that pops up.
 Include whatever details you have.
 Do check before raising the issue that someone else hasn't already made the same request by checking [the current issues list](https://github.com/NASA-PDS/pds4-context-products/issues).
-3. Click the green "Create" button in the pop-up to submit the request.
+3. Click the green "Create" button in the lower right corner of the form to submit the request.
 4. If you expect discussion, or want to get an email notice if someone comments, go back to [the current issues list](https://github.com/NASA-PDS/pds4-context-products/issues) and click on the title of the issue you just submitted.
 At the bottom of the right column, there